AntonioPrevitali/DueAdcFast/README.md

 PDC is hardware and runs at 1Mhz!
 But going into the buffer and getting the values takes time!
 Ok stop DueAdcF and try with DueAdcF.oldAnalogRead 1000 DueAdcF.oldAnalogRead(A0) time is 2710
 Thanks for your attention, and I hope DueAdcF is useful to you.
-If you liked DueAdcF put a +!
+If you liked DueAdcF put Star
 ```

 ## Version 1.1 adds 2 new methods :